sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 sudo service sensu-agent restart
 {{< /highlight >}}

-You can verify the verson using the Sensu command line tools.
+You can verify the version using the Sensu command line tools.

 {{< highlight shell >}}
 sensu-agent version